 Economic development organizations

-Public and private economic development organizations such as REDI Cincinnati, JobsOhio, the City of Mason, Ohio, the City of Cincinnati, The Port of Greater Cincinnati Development Authority, The Northern Kentucky Tri-County Economic Development Corporation (Tri-ED), and others are creative and knowledgeable in formulating incentive packages and key long-term partners for businesses making Foreign Direct Investments in the U.S. These regional development organizations deliver deep, lasting, and continually productive relationships.
+Public and private economic development organizations such as REDI Cincinnati, JobsOhio, the City of Mason, Ohio, the City of Cincinnati, The Port of Greater Cincinnati Development Authority, BE NKY, and others are creative and knowledgeable in formulating incentive packages and key long-term partners for businesses making Foreign Direct Investments in the U.S. These regional development organizations deliver deep, lasting, and continually productive relationships.

 In the greater Cincinnati area, there are also local business organizations geared to the needs and outlooks of European and Asian companies.
 These organizations include the European American Chamber of Commerce of Greater Cincinnati, the Greater Cincinnati Chinese Chamber of Commerce, the Indian American Chamber of Commerce of Greater Cincinnati & Northern Kentucky, the Japan America Society of Greater Cincinnati, and the Hispanic Chamber Cincinnati USA.